rednafi/rednafi.com/content/go/generic_retry_function.md

 -   It takes in another function that accepts arbitrary arguments.
 -   Then tries to execute the wrapped function.
--   If the function returns an error after execution, it retries the underlying function `n` times with some backoff.
+-   If the wrapped function returns an error after execution, `Retry` attempts to run the underlying function `n` times with some backoff.

 The following implementation leverages the `reflections` module to achieve the above goals.
 We're intentionally avoiding complex retry logic for brevity: